Sidewalk cafe

-A sidewalk café or pavement café is "a portion of an eating or drinking place, located on a public sidewalk, that provides waiter or waitress service" (as defined by the American Planning Association based upon the New York City planning regulations); the area is used solely for dining.
+A sidewalk café or pavement café is a waiter-served portion of an eating or drinking place located on or adjacent to a public sidewalk.

-Sidewalk cafés may be enclosed or unenclosed, the former being surrounded by a single-story structure and the latter being an area of the sidewalk that contains removable tables, chairs, and railings.
+Most sidewalk cafés contain removable tables and chairs, and many have railings.
+Both food and drink are served.

-Sidewalk cafés are common across Europe, forming an important part of street life in many countries such as Spain, Greece, France and Italy.
+Sidewalk cafés and al fresco dining are common across Europe, forming an important part of street life in many countries such as Spain, Greece, France and Italy.
+Multiple sidewalk cafes often share a common plaza or court.
+The Parisian café, which typically has both indoor and al fresco seating, is a renown example of the form.